 where a boolean expression is formally defined as follows:

-From the list of JaCoP global constraints, the JaCoPxcspParser currently only supports the weighted sum and all different constraints.
+From the list of JaCoP global constraints, the JaCoPxcspParser currently only supports the weighted sum, all different and diff2 constraints.

 The XCSP syntax for the global weighted sum constraint is as follows, for the example constraint X0 + 2X1 - 3X2 > 12 :